mautic/mautic-documentation/pages/05.Campaigns/04.Troubleshooting Campaigns/docs.en.md

 2) Ensure that the Contact getting tracked is in the Campaign.
 The easy way to test this is to review the timeline of the Contact for the page hit / being added to the Campaign.

-3) Campaigns are executed sequentially and will not repeat per contact.
-If the contact has already visited the page while part of the campaign and triggered the Visits a Page decision, then the contact's subsequent visits will not re-trigger the actions associated with the decision.
+3) Campaigns are executed sequentially and will not repeat per Contact.
+If the Contact has already visited the Page while part of the Campaign and triggered the Visits a Page decision, then the Contact's subsequent visits will not re-trigger the actions associated with the decision.

 4) Ensure that the URL in the campaign action either matches _exactly_ the URL visited or use a wildcard.
 [A URL can include the schema, host/domain, path, query parameters, and/or fragment][url]).
 For example, if you have a URL of `http://example.com` and the page hit registers as `http://example.com/index.php?foo=bar`, the campaign decision will not be triggered.
 However, if you use `http://example.com*` as the URL, it'll match and thus trigger.